 UNISON wants to work with employers to put in place a basic level of monitoring, support, safeguards and training.
 These are measures that every employer should be able to deliver.
-We are asking only that charities and housing associations take their duty of care to staff seriously.
+We are asking only that employers take their duty of care to staff seriously.